 Other RequirementsIn circumstances where the medical practitioner is unsure whether the patient is at risk of developing a chronic disease, the medical practitioner may choose to determine first whether a patient has a risk factor (billed under an appropriate general attendance item), and if so, undertake a health assessment during a subsequent visit.

-For patients found to have an existing chronic condition, the medical practitioner should use his/her clinical judgement to determine whether the patient should receive a health assessment or be managed through other services such as the MBS Chronic Disease Management items.
+For patients found to have an existing chronic condition, the medical practitioner should use their clinical judgement to determine whether the patient should receive a health assessment or be managed through other services such as the MBS Chronic Disease Management items.